These are my personal book notes of Essentialism by the author Greg McKeown.

 - Taking Essentialism Beyond the Page

-This book can help us making decisions and distinguishing the vital few from the trivial many.
+Greg describes a process in his book that can help us making decisions and distinguishing the vital few from the trivial many.

 Essentialism is not about how to get more things done; it’s about how to get the right things done.